Meet the Attorneys

-Michael serves on the legislative committee for the Minnesota Association for Justice, where he advocates for the rights of everyday Minnesotans.
-As a result of his legislative efforts, Michael has repeatedly been called to testify before the Minnesota House of Representatives' Committee on Civil Law, and the Senate Committee on the Judiciary.
+In 2013 Michael was appointed to chair the Legislative Committee for the Minnesota Association for Justice.
+The Legislative Committee works to preserve and protect the basic legal rights of everyday Minnesotans.
+As a result of his work in the personal injury field, Michael has repeatedly been called to testify before the Minnesota House of Representatives' Committee on Civil Law, and the Senate Committee on the Judiciary.
 In 2011 Michael was part of a legislative team that helped beat back a dangerous bill which would have stripped ordinary Minnesotan's of the right to rely upon long-standing ski-safety laws established by decades of jurisprudence.

 Michael was born and raised in St. Cloud, Minnesota.
 He holds an undergraduate degree in economics from the University of Chicago (B.S., 1995), and a juris doctor degree from the University of San Diego School of Law (J.D., 1998).
 From 1998 to 2006 Michael litigated personal injury and business litigation cases in Southern California.
 During his years of practice in California, Michael gained experience litigating cases from both sides of the aisle, giving him a unique and valuable perspective on tort liability litigation.
 Michael developed a solid understanding of the Spanish language, which he continues to utilize in his current practice.
 In 2006, Michael returned to Minnesota to join Hall Law, P.A.
 Michael is admitted to practice law in Minnesota, California, Federal District Court for the District of Minnesota and the Southern District of California, and the 9th Circuit Court of Appeals.

-Raymond is an active member of the Minnesota Sate Bar Association, the Federal Bar for the District of Minnesota, the American Association for Justice, the Minnesota Association for Justice, the Hennepin County Bar Association, the Stearns/Benton County Bar Association, and the John E. Simonett Chapter of the American Inns of Court.
+Michelle is admitted to practice in Minnesota State and Federal Court.
+She is an active member of the Minnesota State Bar Association, the Stearns-Benton Bar Association, the Minnesota Association for Justice, Minnesota Women Lawyers, and the John E. Simonett Chapter of the American Inns of Court.